winstonhenke/Dotfiles/README.md

 Notes

 * I don't really like having the README.md in my home directory but I'm not sure if Github will display it properly if it isn't in the root of the working directory($HOME) and named README.md
+* MacOS uses .bash_profile, Linux uses .bashrc.
+May need to update some commands below accordingly
+* Don't try use dot add . on tracked changes.
+It will try add everything under ~/

 ## Setup

 ### Original creation

-Created a dot alias in $HOME/.bashrc
+Created a dot alias in $HOME/.bash_profile

 ```plain text
 alias dot='/usr/bin/git --git-dir=$HOME/.dotgit/ --work-tree=$HOME'